NIAEFEUP/website-ae/README.md

 - The `public` directory contains all the static files used in the project like images.

 - The `collections` directory defines the schemas for the collections that will be managed in the Paylode dashboard.
+  - After creating a new collection, don't forget to add it to the `collections` array in the `payload.config.js` file.